stoneyezhenxu/document-manager-assessment/README.md

 #### 2.2 Login API

-Tips: Get the auth token by login
+Obtain the Auth Token by logging in.

 `POST  /api/v1/login/`